 For support with any technical issues with the applicant portal, please contact EconomiesForHealthierLives@health.org.uk.

-We aim to hold interviews (tentatively scheduled for June/ July 2021) with shortlisted partnerships.
-Given the uncertainty around COVID-19, the interview stage process will be confirmed closer to the time.
+We aim to hold interviews with shortlisted partnerships in July 2021.
+Given the uncertainty around COVID-19, the interview process will be confirmed closer to the time.

-We will consult applicants on timings before confirming timelines for subsequent assessment stages.
-Given the uncertainty around COVID-19, the assessment day process will be confirmed closer to the time.
+We will consult applicants before confirming timings for subsequent assessment stages.
+Given the uncertainty around COVID-19, interviews will be confirmed closer to the time.